 But there are further implications for Powers.
 After all, if a thief removed $200 from her account and American Express considered the transaction “authorized,” what would stop a thief from removing her entire paycheck?
 She’s deeply concerned about that possibility and is considering all alternative “banking” options.

-What can you do to protect yourself against card skimmers this summer?
+How to protect yourself against card skimmers

 - Pay inside (preferably with cash).
 The easiest way to make sure that you avoid a skimmer is to pay inside the gas station.
 Unless the owner of the gas station is involved in the scam, it is highly unlikely that you’ll encounter a skimmer device inside the building.